inaryang/portfolio-optimization/README.md

 This analysis demonstrates that portfolio performance must be evaluated on a risk-adjusted basis.
 While individual assets may generate higher returns, their volatility reduces overall efficiency.
 Monte Carlo simulation enables systematic exploration of the allocation space, revealing portfolios that outperform naive allocations.

 ---

+## Limitations

+This analysis is based on historical returns and assumes stationarity of asset behavior.
+Results are sensitive to the chosen time period and do not account for transaction costs, market impact, or changing correlations.

+---